 Battery as backup

-That in short is how you can select the right battery.
+That is how you can select the best battery for your solar system.
 Ultimately, it comes down to how you will use them and your budget.
 That’s why you need to know how they perform.
 If you haven’t already, read the guides to batteries I’ve linked to get a detailed understanding of each battery.